Fruitville, Florida: History

-Also in 1887, Charles and his wife Martha Tatum Reaves converted their corncrib into Fruitville's first school for their three children and seven neighbors.
+Also in 1887, Charles and his wife Martha Tatum Reaves (daughter of George Tatum Sr.,1853-1935) converted their corncrib into Fruitville's first school for their three children and seven neighbors.
 They went on to hire Miss Josie Clower as the first teacher in the area.
 After citizens petitioned for a modern school building, funding was granted from the Works Progress Administration to build Fruitville Elementary in 1941.
-Rural schools in the nearby villages of Tatum Ridge and Old Myakka were closed, with their students bussed to the new school in Fruitville.
+Rural schools in the nearby villages of Tatum Ridge and Old Miakka were closed, with their students bussed to the new school in Fruitville.

 A map from 1902 shows Fruitville on the map as a community.

 In May 1918, Franklin Field (named after then-mayor George Franklin) began operating as a military airfield during World War I. The Franklin airfield was located north of Fruitville Road and east of what is now Tuttle road.
 The airfield was an auxiliary landing station for the U.S. Army Air Service and housed, at the least, several Curtiss JN "Jenny" planes.
 With the war over, the airfield saw less and less traffic and was likely unused by 1920.
 In 1924 the land was developed for a new subdivision.

+The first municipal airport in Sarasota county was located in Fruitville.
+It was dedicated in 1929, located on a 160-acre site near the intersection of 12th Street and Beneva Road (then named Oriente Avenue).
+The airport was renamed Lowe Field after Johnny Lowe purchased the land during World War II.
+After the war, most civilian air traffic moved to the Sarasota-Bradenton Airport.
+Lowe Field closed in 1961 and the land was sold.

 Throughout the 1960s and 70s, there was a migrant camp called Sababo in Fruitville that supplied much of the labor force for area's farm industry.
 A major crop in the area was celery.
 In 1966, there was an estimated 2,000 migrant workers in Sarasota County.
-To provide healthcare and education to this population, on December 5, 1966 the Fruitville Area Medical and Educational (FAME) Center was opened.
+To provide healthcare and education to this population, on December 5, 1966, the Fruitville Area Medical and Educational (FAME) Center was opened.